Chart Color Schemes

 In terms of cultural diversity, Beaumaris records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Beaumaris had a higher than average cultural diversity, with 10.8% speaking a language other than English at home and 24.4% born overseas.
-Christianity was the predominant religion, comprising 49.7%.
-Judaism was overrepresented at 0.6%, compared to Greater Melbourne's 1.0%.
+Beaumaris has a cultural diversity level above average, with 10.8% of its population speaking languages other than English at home and 24.4% born overseas.
+Christianity is the predominant religion in Beaumaris, accounting for 49.7% of residents.
+Notably, Judaism is overrepresented compared to Greater Melbourne, comprising 0.6% versus 1.0%.

 Frequently Asked Questions - Diversity